 Permanent exhibits created with donated artifacts include:

-First Row: A shelter local tribes would have used and a collection of pictures and artifacts depicting the Monrovia Airport.
+First Row: A shelter or "kizh" built for the Museum by the local Gabrielino-Tongva tribe; and a collection of pictures and artifacts depicting the Monrovia Airport.

 Third Row: Two of our exhibits include a 1920's kitchen and a turn-of-the-century (1900's) parlor.